jaeho3690/GILON-MULTITASK-DATASET/readme.md

 ## 🤫 How to get access to the dataset?
 This dataset is protected with the most strict license (CC-BY-NC-ND-4.0).
-TL;DR No commerical, no derivatieves of the data, give appropriate credit when used.
+TL;DR No commercial, no derivatives of the data, give appropriate credit when used.

-In addition to the license, we only release the dataset for those who intend to use the dataset for **RESEARCH PURPOSES only.** and you are not supposed to redistribute the data without our permission.
+In addition to the license, we only release the dataset for those who intend to use the dataset for **RESEARCH PURPOSES only.** You are not supposed to redistribute the data without our permission.
 Those who wish to get access, please submit the below google form.